FractalBlocks/Fractal/readme.md

 - High code quality, we love that and help you to achive in a nice way <3
 - Lazy loading of components

-See the detailed [architecture here](https://github.com/fractalPlatform/Fractal/blob/master/docs/ARCHITECTURE.md).
+See the [design document](https://github.com/fractalPlatform/Fractal/blob/master/DESIGN.md).
 In order to be scalable, Fractal is implemented using [Typescript](https://www.typescriptlang.org/)

 ## Getting started